Subarna1911/Mini-Projects-/README.md

       ToDoList ==> Building a  simple todoList app where we learn   about map method in list , why we use keys in list and useState hooks  how useState handles a state in React and conditional rendering in React.
       => Built todo-list now will work on debouncing for performance optimization.

+Day 2:
+     Accordian ==> Built an accoridian learnt about useState hook and also used conditinal rendering.